Valentinolucas/LucasFantini/README.md

 # LucasFantini

 ## How it works:
-Whit this application you will be able to calculate the average amount of words in different albums, just input the artist name and select the album you want to analize and the app will do the rest for you.!
+With this application you will be able to calculate the average amount of words in different albums, just input the artist's name and select the album you want to analyze and the app will do the rest for you.!

 ## How to install it: